opixelum/brain-disk-gitbook/docs/ai/nn/nn.md

 - **Underfitting**: model is too simple, so it is not able to learn the training data, letting room for improvement.

+## Full process

+1. Forward propagation: Feed the network with an input and get predictions;
+2. Loss computation: Compare the predictions with the targets using a loss function (MSE, crossentropy, ...);
+3. Backpropagation: Compute the gradients of the loss function for each layer with their weights and outputs;
+4. Update weights: Adjust the weights in the opposite direction of the gradients in order to minimize the loss (gradient descent), using an optimizer (Adam, SGD, ...).

 ## References

 - [AI Wiki—Weights and Biases](https://machine-learning.paperspace.com/wiki/weights-and-biases)